orbingol/rw3dm/README.md

 ### Notes on installing and updating

-#### General information

-* The minimum CMake version required is 3.8.
-Please visit [cmake.org](https://cmake.org/) to download the binary for your operating system.
-* Please make sure that you are compiling against the correct Python library versions (mixing versions can cause some issues)

 #### For Windows

-* Visual Studio 2017 is required to compile OpenNURBS and pybind11 modules
+* Visual Studio 2017 is required to compile OpenNURBS
-* Don't forget to install C++ support on Visual Studio (not installed by default)
+* Please install C++ support on Visual Studio as it not installed by default
-* It is also possible to use MSBuild (CMake detects it as Visual Studio)
-* Visual Studio 32-bit and 64-bit are processed differently in CMake and it should be selected with respect to the Python architecture that you are using.
-You can find your Python architecture by typing:

-`python -c "import platform; print(platform.architecture()[0])"`

 * Choose **Release** as the build configuration inside Visual Studio before you compile the module
-* In case of any import errors, check build configuration and compiler architecture again to make sure that they were correctly selected

-#### For Ubuntu 18.04
+#### For Linux

-* It is tested with gcc 7.3
+* It is tested with gcc 7.3 and it should be compatible with any gcc version supporting C++17
-* Don't forget to install the compiler packages: `apt install build-essential`
+* Please remember to install the compiler packages for your Linux distribution
-* You might also need to install the Python development libraries

 ## Using RW3DM

 ### Reading .3DM files

+`on2json` executable can be used to convert .3DM files to JSON format supported by [geomdl](https://github.com/orbingol/NURBS-Python).
+The JSON files can be imported via [geomdl](https://github.com/orbingol/NURBS-Python)'s `exchange.import_json` API call.

 ### Writing .3DM files

+`json2on` executable can be used to convert JSON format supported by [geomdl](https://github.com/orbingol/NURBS-Python) to .3DM files.
+The JSON files can be exported via [geomdl](https://github.com/orbingol/NURBS-Python)'s `exchange.export_json` API call.

 ## Author